yuminhhuang/waymo_open_dataset_loader/README.md

 o3d.visualization.draw_geometries([pcd])
 ```

-## Different between `has_label=True` and `has_label=False`
+### Parameters
+- split: `train`, `val`, or `test`.
+- has_image: Image loader not implemented yet, only `False` suportted.
-The parameter has_label decides how many pointcloud will be loaded.
+- has_label: Decides how many pointcloud will be loaded.
   - If `has_label=True`, the subset of pointclouds in the sequences with semantic labels will be loaded.
   - If `has_label=False`, all the pointclouds in the sequences will be loaded.

   Usually, the former is used with training and validation.
 And the latter is used for inference where no annotation is needed.

 ## Project pointclouds to RANGE images
 ```python